Posted on 09th March 2021

 Our fourth consulting room can be sectioned off in our basement for those who are at particular risk and have previously been shielding.
-There you will be able to enter via a separate door and go straight to the examination room so you will only see your optometrist and will not enter the main body of the practice.
 Please advise when booking your appointment if you have been shielding and feel you require to be seen in this room.

 Using appropriate PPE, we are able to dispense, fit and repair glasses as normal.
 Our full frame selection is available to view as previously and our normal glasses service is back up and running.
 Just call us if you need any adjustments or some new frames.

-These patients will continue to be prioritised.
+These patients will continue to be prioritised and appointments are reserved each day for any patients requiring to be seen urgently.
 Emergency and essential eye care includes:

 Phone: 0131 225 2235